 My name is Jillian Gregory, in September 2012 I completed the Masters course in Paper Conservation at Camberwell College of Art, London, UK, gaining a Distinction.
 I am passionate about the conservation and preservation of historic documents and artistic works on paper, and see it as a privilege to be able to be a part of caring for our collective past.
 It was whilst studying Photography at undergraduate level that my interest in working with historical material was ignited, undertaking projects using archival and found photographic material.
 This led me to studying Paper Conservation, and the beginnings of my career in the heritage sector.
 As part of my continued professional development, I undertook two work placements during my studies, at the National Maritime Museum, and at the Essex Record Office.
 From these I gained invaluable experience in both museum and archival paper conservation studios.
 I have also undertaken work placements at institutions including the V&A, the Guildhall Art Gallery, the Stanley Kubrick Archive, and the special collection at UCL, to name just a few.
-I am a member of ICON (Institute of Conservation) and ARA (Archives and Records Association), both of which help keep me up to date with the latest conservation news.
+I am a member of ICON (Institute of Conservation) and recently became a committee member of the Independent Paper Conservators' Group (IPCG), both of which help keep me up to date with the latest conservation news.
 I worked as a paper conservator during my year living in Canada, post studying, and currently work part-time at Bethlem Museum of the Mind.
 I am based in North London, and am available for freelance work.
 Recent and ongoing clients include Spink Auction House, as well as private collectors and dealers of prints, watercolours, maps, and football memorabilia.
 I can be reached via the 'contact me' section below.

 2012 – MA in Paper Conservation, with Distinction.
 Camberwell College of Art, University of the Arts London.